 The IELTS General Training Reading passages are extracts from materials that you can find on a day-to-day basis in an English-speaking country.
 The questions in this section will test your ability to understand content present in everyday materials such as:

-To become more familiar with these text types, make use of our free practice tests .
+To become more familiar with these text types, make use of our sample questions .
 By familiarising yourself with a range of texts and question types before test day, you will be able to manage your time better as you will be better prepared.

 To prepare for test day, make sure you read a range of texts on different topics from: